-- Determine what property you would like to buy, there are many magnificent second homes especially in South Africa, so you have a vast amount to choose from.
+- Determine the type of property you would like to buy and what its purpose will be.
+There are many magnificent second homes in South Africa that people use as holiday homes, so you have a huge amount to choose from.

 - Get the right people to manage your home.
 You need to screen managers and ensure that they take your second home as seriously as you do.

 Buying a home in the wrong location can be detrimental.
 When reselling or renting it out, you are the one who will lose money in the end.
 So, do the necessary research and find out where the best area will be for your holiday home, for example.

 It is important that you consider factors that influence your house price index like trends in house resale values, convenience and amenities, property tax, the quality of schools, and proximity of medical care.
 If you do decide to rent it out to tenants, make sure that your contract explicitly states what is expected of both parties.

 Security is another important factor when buying a second home.